Tangyu35/Calving-front-detection/README.md

 # Calving-front-detection
-Code for "GLA-STDeepLab: SAR Enhancing Glacier and Ice Shelf Fronts Detection Using Swin-TransDeepLab with Global-Local Attention", which is under reviewed by "IEEE Transactions on Geoscience and Remote Sensing (TGRS)".
+Code for "GLA-STDeepLab: SAR Enhancing Glacier and Ice Shelf Front Detection Using Swin-TransDeepLab with Global-local Attention", which has been accepted by "IEEE Transactions on Geoscience and Remote Sensing (TGRS)".